mcfatbeard57/Secretory-Agents/README.md

-# CREWAI experiments
+# Agent AI experiments

 ------

-For my experiments with CrewAI, I decided to try 3 different projects, starting from the easiest to the most complex.
+For my experiments with Agent AI, I decided to try 3 different projects, starting from the easiest to the most complex.
 The aim of the experiments was to have a team of AI agents do following work for me:
 1. Examine my Startup idea
 2. Build AI newsletter with Google SERP
 3. Build AI newsletter with Reddit Scraper